Beat the Clock: Contestants

 Contestants were chosen from the studio audience and usually were married couples.
-Other pairs were engaged, dating, or were a familial relationship.
+Other pairs were engaged, dating, or had a familial relationship.
 Collyer would ask them general questions (usually including where they were from and how long they'd been married) and usually asked if they had children, their ages and genders.
 Sometimes the couple would bring children on the show.
-Collyer usually would talk to the children, asking them what they wanted to be when they grew up, or, if the kids were not at the show, to have their parents wave to them on TV.
-The husbands on the show usually wore a business suit.
-Collyer would often ask the husband to take off his coat for stunts to make it less cumbersome (there were hooks on the contestants' podium) or Collyer would hold the coat.

 Occasionally, if there was going to be a messy stunt, the husband would come out dressed in a plastic jumpsuit.
 Similarly, wives would sometimes play in their "street clothes", but sometimes the women would appear in a jumpsuit because their own clothing might be too cumbersome or perhaps fragile.
-The women's jumpsuits, unlike the men's, which were rather plain, were patterned to look like a pair of overalls with a collared blouse underneath.
-The women would also often be issued running shoes instead of their own high heels.